dsc-courses/dsc152-2026-sp/syllabus.md

 - Section A: TTh 8:00-9:20am in [HSS 1330](https://map.concept3d.com/?id=1005#!m/237181?share).
 - Section B: TTh 9:30-10:50am in [HSS 1330](https://map.concept3d.com/?id=1005#!m/237181?share).

-Lecture is meant to introduce you to the main concepts of the course.
-In-person attendance is never required, but your regular attendance is STRONGLY encouraged, as you’ll get the opportunity to ask questions, answer ungraded concept-check polls, and follow along with coding exercises interactively.
+In-person attendance is never required, but your regular attendance is STRONGLY encouraged, as this will give you the opportunity to ask questions, answer ungraded poll questions, and follow along with coding exercises interactively.
 Additionally, after each lecture, you will be required to turn in a "Daily Check" assignment (more details below).
-We will essentially cover the entire answer to these in class, so if you have attended lecture that day, you simply need to submit it; if you have to miss class, it will still be doable, but with a bit more effort.
+We will essentially cover the entire answers to these in class, so if you have attended lecture that day, you simply need to submit it; if you have to miss class, it will still be doable, but with a bit more effort.

-You may attend either lecture section regardless of which one you are registered for.
+You may always attend either lecture section regardless of which one you are registered for.

 **Lectures will be podcasted**.
 Podcast recordings will be available online at [podcast.ucsd.edu](https://podcast.ucsd.edu) within a few hours.